mitodl/unified-ecommerce/README.md

   Sets the Django secret for the application.
 This just needs to be a random string.

+If you're going to use the included Traefik Composer environment, also set these:

+- `KEYCLOAK_ADMIN_URL`

+  Sets the base URL for the Keycloak instance.
+Do not append a trailing slash.

 - `KEYCLOAK_ADMIN_CLIENT_ID`

   Sets the client ID for the service account.
 (This should be in the `master` realm.)

 - `KEYCLOAK_ADMIN_CLIENT_SECRET`

-  Sets the client secret for the service account.
+  Sets the client secret for the service account in the `master` realm.

-- `KEYCLOAK_URL`
+- `KEYCLOAK_ADMIN_SECURE`

-  Sets the base URL for the Keycloak instance.
-Do not append a trailing slash.
+  Check the Keycloak instance's certificates for validity.
+Defaults to True - set to False when running locally.

 - `KEYCLOAK_REALM`

-  Sets the realm name that the application should use.
+  Sets the realm that the forward auth should use for authentication.

-If you're going to use the included Traefik Composer environment, also set these:

 - `KEYCLOAK_CLIENT_ID`

-  Sets the client ID for authentication within the realm.
+  Sets the client ID for authentication within the realm by the forward auth.

 - `KEYCLOAK_CLIENT_SECRET`

-  Sets the client secret for authentication within the realm.
+  Sets the client secret for authentication within the realm by the forward auth.

-- `TRAEFIK_SECRET`
+- `TRAEFIK_FORWARD_AUTH_ADMIN_URL`

-  Sets the secret Traefik will use for cookie generation (works like the Django `SECRET_KEY`).
+  Sets base URI for the provider - this should be the _plain HTTP_ version of `KEYCLOAK_ADMIN_URL`.

 ### Loading and Accessing Data